 June 17, 2020 (DENVER, Colo.)—Countless Colorado small businesses, the backbone of the state’s economy, face unprecedented operational challenges due to the economic impact of the COVID-19 emergency.
 The wide-ranging impact of the pandemic on local businesses poses a broad range of legal questions that further strains their limited resources.
 That is why the State of Colorado has partnered with the state’s legal community to create a volunteer program designed to connect attorneys with Colorado businesses in need to help them make informed decisions and get back on their feet.

 From financial aid compliance to leasing arrangements and business liability, small businesses across our state face complex challenges and most small businesses need legal resources and expertise to make informed decisions.
 Colorado COVID Legal Relief (www.coloradocovidrelief.org) is an organization that includes volunteer attorneys from law firms and in-house legal departments around the state providing free legal advice and webinars to small businesses impacted by COVID.

 “Legal guidance is critical for all businesses during a time of changes and crisis.
 By working together with volunteers throughout the state, we can help Colorado’s small businesses, particularly women and minority-owned businesses, confront the challenges they are facing at this time,” said Colorado Attorney General Phil Weiser, whose office played a leadership role in convening partners for the effort.
 “I am thrilled to see volunteers from Colorado’s legal community step up to help our business community address their legal needs that stem from the national pandemic.”

-An informal, public/private task force is organizing this widespread effort, which includes volunteers from law firms and in-house legal staff around the state who have agreed to assist businesses through individual representations and virtual webinars.
-The task force will work with Colorado’s Office of Economic Development and International Trade’s (OEDIT) 15 small business development centers (SBDC) around the state.
+Colorado COVID Legal Relief works with Colorado’s Office of Economic Development and International Trade’s (OEDIT) 15 small business development centers (SBDC) around the state.
 The task force is using recent survey data gathered by the SBDC’s to design need-based webinars, and match volunteer lawyers to small businesses.
 OEDIT provides resources for Colorado’s small business and women and minority-owned business to volunteer lawyers with practices capable of assisting them.